Can PRIVATE property be public?

 Illustration 1, Master plan, pg.
 76

-But the City changed its mind in June of this year when this variance was about to go before the Highland District Council's Community Development Committee for consideration.
+But the City changed its mind in June of 2020 when these variance requests were about to go before the Highland District Council's Community Development Committee for consideration.

 In an email delivered to committee members, only hours before the meeting, the variance was removed from the request as unnecessary because, using the definition from page 47 of the Master Design (which, BTW, says nothing about private space or public space):